DJ LeMahieu Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.55 team ERA ranks 21st among all MLB pitching staffs.
+- The Tigers have a 4.47 team ERA that ranks 19th among all MLB pitching staffs.

-- Tigers pitchers combine to allow 160 total home runs at a clip of 1.2 per game (to rank 15th in baseball).
+- Tigers pitchers combine to rank 12th in baseball in home runs surrendered (161 total, 1.2 per game).

-- His most recent time out came on Friday against the Houston Astros, when the righty threw 6 1/3 innings, surrendering no earned runs while giving up only one hit.
+- The right-hander last appeared in relief on Saturday, when he tossed one scoreless inning against the Chicago White Sox without surrendering a hit.

-- The 25-year-old has an ERA of 3.80, with 5.7 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .218 batting average against him.
+- The 27-year-old has put up an ERA of 4.89, with 7.6 strikeouts per nine innings, in 12 games this season.
+Opponents are hitting .206 against him.

 © 2023 Data Skrive.
 All rights reserved.